xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

+# 130 Simple Fundamentals for par4success

+Everything happens for a reason.

 # 129 Webb Simpson

 * If you are going to be at gym, be at the gym.
 If you gonna be at home, be at home.